Occupational Therapy

 M01 OT 595 Independent Study

-Active participation in research activities with program faculty.
+Active participation in research activities with Program faculty.
 A written plan of study agreed upon by faculty and student.
-Permission of faculty adviser required.
+Permission of faculty advisor required.

 Credit variable, maximum 6 units.